malijs/mali/API.md

 <a name="maliaddservice" id="maliaddservice" data-id="maliaddservice"></a>

 #### mali.addService(proto, name, options)
-Add the service and initalizes the app with the proto.
+Add the service and initialize the app with the proto.
 Basically this can be used if you don't have the data at app construction time for some reason.
-This is different than `grpc.Server.addService()`.
+This is different with `grpc.Server.addService()`.

 **Kind**: instance method of [<code>Mali</code>](#Mali)